Abstract commensurators of lattices in Lie groups: Commensurations of general lattices

 We have that $\Phi_R$ induces a partial automorphism $\phi_R : \Lambda_1 \to \Lambda_2$ of $\Lambda$ by Theorem \ref{introsolv}, and $\Phi_S$ induces a partial automorphism $\phi_S : \Gamma_{s,1} \to \Gamma_{s,2}$ of $\Gamma_s$ by Proposition \ref{semicommqpointspart}.
 We may choose $\Lambda_1$ to be characteristic in $\Lambda$, and then choose $\Gamma_{s,2}$ to normalize $\Lambda_2 \leq \Lambda$.
 It follows that there is a well-defined isomorphism $\phi: \Lambda_1 \Gamma_{s,1} \to \Lambda_2 \Gamma_{s,2}$ defined by $\phi(r,s) = \Phi_R(r) \Phi_S(s)$, which clearly satisfies $\xi( [\phi] ) = \Phi_R \circ \Phi_S$.
 Since $\Inn_u \in \xi( \Comm(\Gamma) )$ by Lemma \ref{unipotentconj}, it follows that $\Phi \in \xi( \Comm(\Gamma) )$. \end{proof}

 \bold{Step 4: ($\Aut(\Gamma)$ commensurable with $\mathcal{B}(\Z)$).} It remains only to show that $\Aut(\Gamma)$ is commensurable with $\mathcal{B}(\Z)$.
 For this, we first show that the element $u \in \U(\Q)$ arising in the proof of Proposition \ref{semipreserve} can be chosen in a controlled way.
-Given a vector space $V$ of finite dimension, a subset $L \subseteq V$ is a {\em vector space lattice} if $L$ is a finitely generated $\Z$-submodule spanning $V$. \begin{lemma} Let $P$ be any group acting nontrivially and irreducibly on a vector space $V \approx \R^n$.
-Suppose $P$ preserves a vector space lattice $L' \subseteq V$.
-Then there is a vector space lattice $L \subseteq V$ such that if $v - p\cdot v \in L'$ for all $p\in P$, then $v\in L$. \end{lemma} \begin{proof} The action of $P$ descends to an action of $P$ on the torus $V / L'$.
-It suffices to show that this action has finitely many fixed points, as these fixed points lift to the desired vector space lattice $L \subseteq V$.
+Given a vector space $V$ of finite dimension over a field of characteristic 0, we say that a subset $L \subseteq V$ is a {\em vector space lattice} if $L$ is a finitely generated $\Z$-submodule of $V(\Q)$ spanning $V$. \begin{lemma} Let $P$ be any group acting nontrivially and irreducibly on a vector space $V \cong \R^n$.
+Suppose $P$ preserves a vector space lattice $L' \subseteq V(\Q)$.
+Then there is a vector space lattice $L \subseteq V(\Q)$ such that if $v\in V(\Q)$ satisfies $v - p\cdot v \in L'$ for all $p\in P$ then $v\in L$. \end{lemma} \begin{proof} The action of $P$ descends to an action of $P$ on the torus $V / L'$.
+It suffices to show that this action has finitely many fixed points, as the fixed points of $V(\Q) / L'$ lift to the desired vector space lattice $L \subseteq V$.
 To see this, simply note that the fixed point set $X$ of the action of $P$ is a closed, hence compact, Lie subgroup of $V / L'$.
 The dimension of $X$ must be zero by the assumption that $P$ acts irreducibly and nontrivially on $V$.
-Therefore $X$ is finite. \end{proof} \begin{lemma} There is a subgroup $\Lambda \leq \U(\Q)$ commensurable with $\U(\Z)$ such that if $\phi \in \Aut(\Gamma)$ extends to $\Phi \in \Aut(\bfg)$ then there is some $u \in \Lambda$ such that
+Therefore $X$ is finite. \end{proof} \begin{lemma} There is a subgroup $\Lambda \leq \U(\Q)$ commensurable with $\U(\Z)$ such that if $\phi \in \Aut(\Gamma)$ virtually extends to $\Phi \in \Aut(\bfg)$ then there is some $u \in \Lambda$ such that